Skip to content

 python hello-litellm.py ModelResponse(id='chatcmpl-9877dfe6-6f1d-483f-a392-d791b89c75d6', created=1739495162, model='klusterai/Meta-Llama-3.3-70B-Instruct-Turbo', object='chat.completion', system_fingerprint=None, choices=[Choices(finish_reason='stop', index=0, message=Message(content='The capital of California is Sacramento.', role='assistant', tool_calls=None, function_call=None, provider_specific_fields={'refusal': None}, refusal=None))], usage=Usage(completion_tokens=8, prompt_tokens=48, total_tokens=56, completion_tokens_details=None, prompt_tokens_details=None), service_tier=None, prompt_logprobs=None)

 In the previous section, you learned how to use LiteLLM with the kluster.ai API by properly configuring the model via an OpenAI-like call and configuring the API key and API base URL.
-This section will dive deeper into some of the interesting features offered by LiteLLM and how you can use them in conjunction with the kluster.ai API.
+The following sections demonstrate using LiteLLM's streaming response and multi-turn conversation features with the kluster.ai API.

 messages = [